 Melatonin – a powerful hormone best known for regulating circadian rhythms (that is, our internal 24-hour clock) – is secreted by the pineal gland in the brain mainly at night while we sleep.
-Insufficient sleep and suboptimal sleeping conditions interfere with the brain’s production of melatonin.
+Insufficient rest and sub-optimal sleeping conditions interfere with the brain’s production of melatonin.

-In a recent article published in JAMA, researchers found an association between low levels of melatonin and an increased risk of developing type 2 diabetes.
+In an article published in JAMA, researchers found an association between low levels of melatonin and an increased risk of developing type 2 diabetes.
 In addition to increasing the risk of developing heart disease and stroke, having type 2 diabetes may also be a contributing factor in poor cervical cancer prognosis.

-This new information sheds light on the importance of a consistent good night’s sleep on overall health and well-being.
+This new information sheds light on the importance of a consistent good nights rest on overall health and well-being.
 Make sleep an integral part of your healthy lifestyle.
-Good luck and great health!